We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Vicky Wasik

-Most of the rice cookers on our winners' list had quick-cook options, and we consider that essential.
+Most of the rice cookers on our winners' list had quick-cook options, and we consider that a huge plus.
 It doesn’t matter how good the rice is if it takes forever (practically speaking) to cook.
 The Hamilton Beach made a near-perfect batch of brown rice in under an hour—an impressive feat.

 Keep Warm Functions Were Only Helpful If They Preserved Quality